All Episodes

 But we are determined here.

-But you ought to join us in being Howard's not gonna be mad because he's in a protected class.
+Howard's not going to be mad because he's in a protected class.

 So why would he be mad?

-And his forethought will give opponents of Obamacare one last shot at killing it.
+James Madison saw things like this coming, and his forethought will give opponents of Obamacare one last shot at killing it.

 And he got that right.

-Knowing that the nation's future leaders would uh include usurpers and potential tyrants, Madison sought a way to preserve individual liberty despite them.
+Knowing that the nation's future leaders would include usurpers and potential tyrants, Madison sought a way to preserve individual liberty despite them.

 He thus devised the system of the separation of powers.